-Depreciation expense decreased slightly by \$397,587 as a result of a number of original plant construction assets from the late 1950 and early 1960 fully depreciating during 2020.
+Depreciation expense decreased slightly by \$643,784 as a result of plant assets becoming fully depreciated.
 During 2020 the Authority recognized a \$4.6 million loss on disposal of fixed assets related to a building that stored plant chemicals that had to be demolished for plant expansion purposes.
+There was no such loss on disposal of assets in 2021, as no plant assets were disposed of during the year.
+The Authority is in a period of growth to comply with the Clean Water Plan as described earlier in the General Trends and Significant Events section of this Management Discussion and Analysis.
+It is expected that construction in progress will continue to grow substantially through the completion of the Clean Water Plan anticipated to be completed in 2036.